-- Park the vehicle on a firm and level surface.
+- Park the vehicle on a firm and level surface. - Ensure that nobody sits on the vehicle when the vehicle is parked on a stand.

-- Raise the motorcycle at the frame underneath the engine.
+Raise the motorcycle at the frame underneath the engine.

-Lift stand (78929955100)
+Lift stand (80329955100)

-- ✓ Neither wheel is in contact with the ground. - Secure the motorcycle against falling over.
+- Neither wheel is in contact with the ground. - Secure the motorcycle against falling over.